wpsharks/s2member-kb/tutorials/2015/120-s2member-pro-forms.md

 ### Pro-Forms Come In Many Flavors

-- #### Stripe™ Pro-Forms
+#### Stripe™ Pro-Forms

 - **One-Step Free Registration Forms** provide access to any Membership Level or Custom Capability package.
 Free Registration can also be set to self-expire any trial access granted by these forms.
 - **One-Step Registration/Checkout Forms** provide access to any Membership Level and/or Custom Capability package that you configure.
 - **One-Step Billing Modification Forms** make it possible for Users/Members to upgrade or downgrade their account with you.
 - **One-Step Custom Capability “Buy Now” Forms** sell Independent Custom Capabilities to new and/or existing customers wanting more.
 - **One-Step Billing Information Update Forms** let your customers update their billing information to prevent things like credit card expirations.
 - **One-Step Billing Cancellation Forms** give your customers the ability to cancel any future recurring charges.
 - **One-Step Specific Post/Page “Buy Now” Forms** sell Specific Posts or Pages to new and/or existing customers.
 Membership _not_ required for these.

+---

-- #### PayPal® Pro-Forms
+#### PayPal® Pro-Forms

 - **One-Step Free Registration Forms** provide access to any Membership Level or Custom Capability package.
 Free Registration can also be set to self-expire any trial access granted by these forms.
 - **One-Step Registration/Checkout Forms** provide access to any Membership Level and/or Custom Capability package that you configure.
 - **One-Step Billing Modification Forms** make it possible for Users/Members to upgrade or downgrade their account with you.
 - **One-Step Custom Capability “Buy Now” Forms** sell Independent Custom Capabilities to new and/or existing customers wanting more.
 - **One-Step Billing Information Update Forms** let your customers update their billing information to prevent things like credit card expirations.
 - **One-Step Billing Cancellation Forms** give your customers the ability to cancel any future recurring charges.
 - **One-Step Specific Post/Page “Buy Now” Forms** sell Specific Posts or Pages to new and/or existing customers.
 Membership _not_ required for these.

+---

-- #### Authorize.Net® Pro-Forms
+#### Authorize.Net® Pro-Forms

 - **One-Step Free Registration Forms** provide access to any Membership Level or Custom Capability package.
 Free Registration can also be set to self-expire any trial access granted by these forms.
 - **One-Step Registration/Checkout Forms** provide access to any Membership Level and/or Custom Capability package that you configure.
 - **One-Step Billing Modification Forms** make it possible for Users/Members to upgrade or downgrade their account with you.
 - **One-Step Custom Capability “Buy Now” Forms** sell Independent Custom Capabilities to new and/or existing customers wanting more.
 - **One-Step Billing Information Update Forms** let your customers update their billing information to prevent things like credit card expirations.
 - **One-Step Billing Cancellation Forms** give your customers the ability to cancel any future recurring charges.
 - **One-Step Specific Post/Page “Buy Now” Forms** sell Specific Posts or Pages to new and/or existing customers.
 Membership _not_ required for these.

 ---

-## What Are The Payment Gateway Requirements For s2Member Pro-Forms?
+## Which Payment Gateways Work w/ s2Member Pro-Forms?

 s2Member Pro-Forms will work with Stripe™, PayPal Pro, or Authorize.Net.
 For more information, see: [s2Member Pro Features](http://s2member.com/features/)